antonfirsov/docs/2019/07-July/netstandard-growth/2019-07-netstandard-growth.md

 In order to decide the version number, you can use the [interactive version picker][ns-version-picker].
 But when in doubt, just start with .NET Standard 2.0.
 Even when .NET Standard 2.1 will be released later this year, most libraries should still be on .NET Standard 2.0.
-That's because most libaries won't need the API additions and [.NET Framework will never be updated to support .NET Standard 2.1 or higher][post-ns21].
+That's because most libraries won't need the API additions and [.NET Framework will never be updated to support .NET Standard 2.1 or higher][post-ns21].